Mahalo to those near and far who joined us to reflect on Lahaina's past, celebrate its enduring spirit, and imagine a brighter future, together.

 Kumu Wilmont Kamaunu Kahaiali‘i

-This meaningful procession invites participants to walk together from Maria Lanakila Catholic Church to Puʻunoa Beach—lanterns in hand—guided by reflections from Kumu Kamaunu Kahaiali‘i and other cultural and historical voices.
+This meaningful procession invites participants to walk together from Puʻunoa Beach to Maria Lanakila Catholic Church — lanterns in hand — guided by reflections from Kumu Kamaunu Kahaiali‘i and other cultural and historical voices.
 Along the way, participants will pause to hear moʻolelo (stories) and memories that honor the people, places, and legacy of Lahaina.
 Portions of the path will be softly lit, creating space for quiet reflection—not only on what was lost, but on the memories we carry and the strength that leads us forward.

 Keiki of Lahaina Activity